Fernando Arturo de Meriño

 Father Fernando Arturo de Meriño y Ramírez (January 9, 1833 – August 20, 1906) was a Dominican priest and politician.
-He served as President of the Dominican Republic from September 1, 1880, until September 1, 1882.
+He served as the 29th President of the Dominican Republic from September 1, 1880, until September 1, 1882.
 He served as the President of Chamber of Deputies of the Dominican Republic in 1878 and 1883.
 He was later made an archbishop.

 Archobishop Meriño's tomb at Catedral Primada de América at Santo Domingo Colonial City.